 Roger W. Bush, MD

-Dr. Bush, a board certified internist, is the Internal Medicine Residency Development Director at the Washington State University Elson S. Floyd College of Medicine, with a focus on developing the care and learning model for general internists in rural and underserved communities.
-He was Founding Program Director of the Billings Clinic Internal Medicine Residency, the first of its kind in this vast, rural, underserved area.
+Dr. Bush, a board certified internist, practices primary care medicine at the Neighborcare Health Pike Market Medical Clinic, a Federally Qualified Health Center in Seattle.
+As part of the HRSA-funded Rural Residency Teaching Health Centers Planning and Development Technical Assistance Center, he helps develop the care and learning model for general internists in rural and underserved communities.
+He was founding Program Director of the Billings Clinic Internal Medicine Residency in Montana, the first of its kind in this vast, rural, underserved area, and he assisted in launching the Everett Internal Medicine Residency— the first Graduate Medical Education (GME) program for Washington State University Elton S. Floyd Collage of Medicine.
 He is a Master of the American College of Physicians (ACP) and a Senior Fellow in Hospital Medicine (Society of Hospital Medicine).
 His core professional interest is the design and implementation of waste-free, highly reliable clinical microsystems around the needs and preferences of patients, with clinical education and quality improvement integrated in the daily work.

-He served as the Program Director for the internal medicine residency at Virginia Mason Medical Center from 1996-2007.
-He practiced primary care internal medicine for many years at Virginia Mason Medical Center in Seattle, after entering primary care practice in Newport, Oregon.
-As Founding Program Director of the Billings Clinic Internal Medicine Residency, Dr. Bush guided its mission to bring general internists to the region within 600 miles of Billings, Montana (Eastern Montana, Western North Dakota and Northern Wyoming).
+He served as the Program Director for the internal medicine residency at Virginia Mason Medical Center in Seattle, Washington from 1996-2007.
+He practiced primary care internal medicine for many years at Virginia Mason Medical Center, after entering primary care practice in Newport, Oregon.
+As founding Program Director of the Billings Clinic Internal Medicine Residency, Dr. Bush guided its mission to bring general internists to the region within 600 miles of Billings (Eastern Montana, Western North Dakota and Northern Wyoming).

 In 2011, Dr. Bush accepted ACP's appointment to the Board of Commissioners of The Joint Commission, where he chaired the Achieving High Reliability in Healthcare Strategic Interest Workgroup, and also served on the Accreditation, Performance Measurement and Governance Committees.
 From January 2002 to June 2009, he served on Accreditation Council for Graduate Medical Education's Residency Review Committee for Internal Medicine (RRC-IM), appointed by the ACP.
 He chaired the Educational Innovation Project Subcommittee of RRC-IM, a multiyear effort to change from process-based to outcomes-based accreditation and collaboratively align educational and quality of care outcomes.
-Dr. Bush is a member of the American Board of Internal Medicine (ABIM) Board of Directors and serves on the ABIM Internal Medicine Board.
-He also serves as a Director for the American Board of Family Medicine.
+Dr. Bush is a member of the American Board of Internal Medicine (ABIM) Board of Directors and also serves as a Director for the American Board of Family Medicine.

 He received his medical degree from the University of California, San Francisco, and completed internal medicine residency in 1983 at Virginia Mason Medical Center in Seattle.